Clean Cars.

 After Paying for Wash

 After you pay for a wash at the Kiosk Pay Station, our Preppers will be there to assist you.
 They will guide your vehicle into the tunnel’s wheel track and instruct you to put the car in neutral, remove your hands from the steering wheel, and take your feet off the gas and brake pedals.
-Then, they’ll begin power washing to remove excess bugs and grime, brush the windows with soap for a deeper clean, and place a plastic bag over your rear windshield wiper to keep it safe.
+Then, they’ll begin to spray your vehicle to remove excess bugs and grime and brush the windows with soap for a deeper clean.

 3